Vidusha620/Task-Manager-App/README.md

    ```
    The frontend will run on `http://localhost:4200`.

----

 ## Database Setup

 For this app, I’m using [MySQL](https://www.mysql.com/), but you can use any other relational database.

 1. **Create the database:**
    First, you need to create a database.
-You can use a MySQL client (like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)) or run the following SQL command:
+You can use a MySQL client MySQL Workbench or run the following SQL command:
    ```sql
    CREATE DATABASE task_manager;
    ```